 Common Interest Areas

-- Female to Non-Binary Housing (All Students) — Housing for interested students who identify on the female to nonbinary spectrum may elect to live in a specific building or floor with other self-identified individuals on the same spectrum.
-Other genders are still allowed to visit the spaces and use facilities, but cannot live on the floor for a long-term basis.
+- Female to Non-Binary Housing (All Students) — Students who identify on the female to nonbinary spectrum may elect to live in a specific building or floor with other self-identified individuals on the same spectrum.
+All gender identities are still allowed to visit the spaces and use facilities, but cannot live on the floor for a long-term basis.

 - Quiet Study (All Students) — Residents of Quiet Study housing agree to abide by a 24-hour study environment, which includes extended quiet and courtesy hours.